Concluding my short adventure across Northern Europe.

 I’ve decided to hide away in a trendy coffee shop, and Gast fits the bill perfectly.
 This place is straight out of the pages of Wallpaper or Monocle, with its industrial interior offset by pink tiling, modern furnishings and a neon version of their ghost logo hanging on a wall.

-One idea behind this trip was to be in Europe as Britain left it, but I’m at a lost and need an activity to distract me.
+One idea behind this trip was to be in Europe as Britain left, but I’m at a lost and need an activity to distract me.
 Walking into a pretty courtyard just off Drottninggatan, I see a building with a bright neon sign above its entrance: BAD.
 Appropriate description of the current situation, I think.
 I then have a thought — I could go swimming!
 I search online for the nearest pool… of course!
 My germanic subconscious is playing with me; I’m stood right outside Centralbadet, which I soon discover is a beautiful Art Nouveau spa complex with hydrotherapy pools and several saunas.
 I can’t come to Sweden without having a sauna!
 I literally and figuratively take the plunge.

 Having embraced one Swedish stereotype, I decide to go all in.
 At Nomad, I order the meatballs (washed down with the very delightful A Ship Full of IPA).
 The day has been saved!
 Now all I need to do is fall asleep before the clock strikes midnight.